McDonnell Douglas MD-80: MD-81

 The MD-81 (originally known as the DC-9 Super 81 or DC-9-81) was the first production model of the MD-80, and apart from the MD-87, the differences between the various long-body MD-80 variants are relatively minor.
 The four long-body models (MD-81, MD-82, MD-83, and MD-88) only differ from each other in having different engine variants, fuel capacities, and weights.
-The MD-88 and later-build versions of the other models have more up-to-date flight decks featuring for example EFIS.
+The MD-88 and later-build versions of the other models have more up-to-date flight decks featuring EFIS.